conanc/CV/README.md

 Senior Software Engineer, [Bright North](http://www.brightnorth.co.uk/), London 01/2014 - Today
 -----------------------------------------------------------------------------------------------

-My current role requires both full-stack polyglot development and non-technical responsibilities, as a result of the size of the engineering capability - we're currently 8 strong.
-My delivery team works on both client projects and internal products, with firm deadlines and a strong quality ethic.
-Development methodology varies between these two streams, as building to a brief and iterating on a product require different approaches, but things are kept as agile as is appropriate and we use TDD on everything.
+My current role requires both full-stack polyglot development and non-technical responsibilities, as a result of the size of the engineering capability - we're currently 6 strong.
+My delivery team works to firm deadlines with strong quality ethic.
+Development methodology is adapted to fit the moment, based around agile and TDD.
 Pragmatism is king.
-My typical workload consists of building applications and infrastructure to support Bright North's data visualisation projects, evaluating technologies, building proofs of concept, and writing proposals.
+My typical workload consists of building applications and infrastructure to support Bright North's ecommerce optimisation projects, evaluating technologies, building proofs of concept, and writing proposals.
 I'm usually found plugging together micro-services in the guts of a SaaS web application of some sort.

-Tech stack: Highly variable, typically Angular / Clojure / MySQL / Chef
+Tech stack: Variable, typically Clojure / Clojurescript / MySQL / Elasticsearch / Chef / AWS

 Software Engineer, [Softwire](http://www.softwire.com), London, 06/2013 - 01/2014
 ---------------------------------------------------------------------------------